rustanacexd/cc-slash-commands/create-prd.md

 ## Goal

-To guide an AI assistant in creating a detailed Product Requirements Document (PRD) in Markdown format, based on (in order of priority):
+To guide an AI assistant in creating a detailed Product Requirements Document (PRD) in Markdown format.
+Because Codex CLI does not pass command arguments through, the assistant must collect context interactively in this priority order:
-1. **Markdown file path** (e.g., `/create-prd /path/to/requirements.md`) - Reads requirements from the specified markdown file
+1. **User-provided markdown file** — Immediately after invocation, ask the user for the path to an existing `.md` file.
+If the user supplies a valid path and the file exists, read and use its contents as the initial context.
-2. **Chat history** (e.g., `/create-prd`) - Analyzes the last 10 messages from chat history when no argument provided
+2. **Chat history** — If the user indicates there is no file to read, analyze the last 10 messages from chat history to extract requirements.
-3. **Command prompt** (e.g., `/create-prd "user authentication feature"`) - Uses the provided text prompt as initial context
+3. **Direct prompt** — If the user neither provides a file nor has enough recent chat context, ask them to describe the feature and use that description as the initial context.

 The PRD should be clear, actionable, and suitable for a junior developer to understand and implement the feature.